Mondays and Thursdays, 14.00-15.00, in office D/N/117B. Drop in or see the "Contacts" tab on your VLE course page to book a slot.

 - Advanced Methods (postgraduate)

 Seminar on basic and advanced econometrics (Stata & R).
-Full year.
+TA, Full year.
 [Evaluations]

 Module supervisor: Alejandro Quiroz Flores.

 - Political Explanation (postgraduate)

 Seminar on basic and advanced topics in social science data analysis (R).
 TA, Full year.
 [Evaluations]

 Module supervisor: Daina Chiba.

 - Violent Non-State Actors: Violence, Conflict and Crime (undergraduate)